WebDevBooster/dom-css-devtools-capture/README.md

 5. If you do not see it, click the `>>` overflow button on the DevTools tab bar and choose **DOM + CSS Capture** from the hidden tabs.
 6. If it still does not appear, close DevTools completely, refresh the page, then open DevTools again.

+**NOTE: a browser restart is required after installation and each update.**

 ## How to use it

 1. Open the page you want to edit.